J-Wass/RLEB/README.md

 - Reddit <---> Discord bridges
 - And many other small tools that mods use to improve their job

-RLEB can be run easily:
+# Running RLEB:

 1. `pip install -r requirements.txt`
 2. `python rleb_core.py`

 Note that you will need to create an `rleb_secrets.py` file if running RLEB locally.
-This file contains info about API keys, usernames, etc. Check out the https://github.com/J-Wass/RLEB/blob/main/rleb_sample_secrets.py to see what a sample secrets file would look like.
+This file contains info about API keys, usernames, etc. Check out the [sample secrets](https://github.com/J-Wass/RLEB/blob/main/rleb_sample_secrets.py) to learn more.
+You can also deploy with these secrets key-value pairs as OS ENV variables.

+If using liqui tools, you should also run [Diesel](https://github.com/J-Wass/Diesel) @ 127.0.0.1:8080.
+Diesel is a fast media wiki parser that turns media wiki pages into reddit markdown.
+It's written and Go and is impemented as an http server that RLEB can talk to.
+RLEB can also parse media wiki, but it is over 10x slower than Diesel.

+# Apple lol

 Mac users (especially on M1 chipset) may need to set certain flags to be able to install everything from requirements.txt.